HCL-TECH-SOFTWARE/connections-doc/source/admin/admin/t_install_config_self-registration_for_external_users.md

 Set properties that make it possible for people outside of your company to self-register for a Connections account when invited to join.

 **Note:** Self-registration requires that users have anonymous access to be able to register and reset their guest password.
-If an access manager solution such as IBM® Security Access Manager is in place, a junction for the following context route has to be created/whitelisted: **/selfservice/**
+If an access manager solution such as IBM Security Verify Access (formerly Security Access Manager) is in place, a junction for the following context route has to be created/whitelisted: **/selfservice/**

 1. For external collaboration self-registration to work, it is mandatory that each of the following properties in the selfregistration-config.xml file have a value entered.
 You can modify default values to fit your environment.